How to change screen/display resolution in Ubuntu 9.10

 rpm dependencies, linux, ubuntu

 This article will show you how to create and delete symbolic links on a Linux system such as Ubuntu, Red Hat, and other Linux distributions.
-A symbolic link is basically a file that points to another file.
-Note that there is only 1 copy of the actual file on the hard disk, thus saving valuable … Read more
+A symbolic link is a file that points to another file.
+Note that there is only 1 copy of the actual file on the hard disk, thus saving valuable hard … Read more

 Find amount of physical memory (RAM) under Linux